 initials – don’t assume that terms such as SE, FDA, TPD, EU-CEG, EEA, WHO etc. are instantly understood – spell them out first time, with the initials in brackets

-initials in people’s names take full points – John Q. Public.
-But there is no need to use them unless the person is always known that way, or there is some other strong reason.
-If more than one initial, no space: J.Q.
-Public.
+initials in people’s names don’t take full points – John Q Public.
+There is generally no need to use them unless the person is always known that way, or there is some other strong reason.
+If more than one initial, no space: JQ Public.

 instalment